ox-vgg/wise/docs/Install.md

 The hardware and software requirements for installing WISE are as follows.

  * A modern computer with Ubuntu, Debian, or other similar OS
+    * There may be installation issues on macOS and Windows.
+We recommend using a Linux environment (or WSL) for now
  * Python version 3.10 (or higher)
  * ffmpeg 4.4.2 (or higher)